MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/service-principal-profile-sdk.md

 ---
 title: Use the Power BI SDK with service principal profiles
-description: Learn how to use the Power BI SDK to create and set the Power BI Client when using a service principal profile.
+description: Learn how to use the Power BI SDK to create and set the Power BI client when using a service principal profile.
 author: mberdugo
 ms.author: monaberdugo
 ms.reviewer: mshmordo